saran9991/openscience_mlr3/README.md

 •Section 5: In this section, the hyperparameters are not tuned and are set to arbitrary values to see if there is a change in performance.
 The pre-processing pipeline is kept same as the one used in Section 2.

 •Section 6: After evaluating all the pipelines with different learners and evaluation scores on different datasets, the results are visualized.
-The Classification Error, Brier Score and AUC Scores are Visualized into a matrix format for all pipelines applied on all datasets.
+The Classification Error, Brier Score and AUC Scores are aggregated into a visual matrix format for all pipelines applied on all datasets.
 Such a visualization gives a compact and easier comparison of results.
 The same has been done for the rankings of the learners: For each evaluation measure, the change in rankings is seen with change in the pre-processing pipeline applied on different datasets.
+These results have been stored in a ‘Numerical Results’ file along with all the plots for easy interpretation.

 ## Running the Code